Use these neuroscience-backed techniques to conquer your anxiety and depression with a few simple yoga and mindfulness principles.

 Saying a mantra out loud gets your circulation moving and balances your hemispheres

-Efficiency of Kundalini yoga
+Efficiency of Kundalini

 Yoga allowing for a full body experience